 An interesting property of a digital circuit is its fault tolerance.
-An experiment was carried out to measure the tolerance in the evolved circuits towards stuck-at faults.
+An experiment was carried out to measure the tolerance in the evolved circuits to stuck-at faults.

-The test bench was set up to subject the circuits to stuckat-1 faults, by fixing a gate output to 1.
+The test bench was set up to subject the circuits to stuck-at-1 faults.
 Stuck-at-1 faults were selected since their impact on a multiplier is on average more severe then stuck-at-zero faults.
 This is due to the fact that the output part of the 2-bit multiplier truth table contains 14 zeros and 50 ones.
-Thus, increasing numbers of stuck-at-0 faults force the bitwise correctness towards 50, while increasing numbers of stuck-at-1 faults force the bitwise correctness towards 14.
+Thus, increasing numbers of stuck-at-0 faults force the bitwise correctness towards 50.
+On the other hand, increasing the numbers of stuck-at-1 faults force the bitwise correctness towards 14.